Karanahirwar/DSA/README.md

 # DSA
-here is a code of DSA in c++ language
+here is a code of DSA in C++ language